 CRITERIA EXPLAINED

-Round 2 – Muscularity
+ROUND 2 – MUSCULARITY

 Competitors will be judged on the degree of muscle mass relative to frame size displayed on their physique combined with their level of conditioning and muscular fullness.
-The level of conditioning a competitor displays is of paramount importance in this round.
-Competitors should display a degree of conditioning sufficient so that their muscularity is clearly evident, defined and can be properly judged.
+The level of conditioning a competitor displays is of paramount importance in this round, competitors should display a degree of conditioning sufficient so that their muscularity is clearly evident, defined and can be properly judged.
 Conditioning should not be to an extreme that it has a detrimental effect on symmetry or muscularity.

 In the 3rd and final round, competitors will be judged on their evening performance.
-Competitors will have the opportunity to display their physique for the judges through an individual routine, lasting no more than 90 seconds (60sec for amateurs).
+Competitors will have the opportunity to display their physique for the judges through an individual routine, lasting no more than 60 seconds (90sec for Pros).
 Competitors must supply and pose to their own choice of music.
 Props may be employed by the competitor in order to enhance their performance, but should be subtle and not hide or obscure areas of their physique.
 There are no poses which are deemed to be compulsory in this round, rather a competitor must aim to showcase the strengths of their physique in order to achieve the highest possible placing.

 This round will be judged on how well a competitor showcases their physique and will not be judged purely on the best choice of props, styles of dancing or choice of music.
 Competitors should keep their routines to a bodybuilding format where possible, with any additional choices of entertainment aimed at complementing the strengths of their physique.